Calculation of Initial Insulin Pump Requirements in Pregnancy

 Day before pump start:

-- Discontinue use of long-acting insulin (NPH, Lantus).
+- Instruct patient to discontinue use of long-acting insulin (NPH, Lantus).

-- Continue injecting rapid acting or regular insulin before meals.
+- They should continue injecting rapid acting or regular insulin before meals.

-- Eat breakfast and inject rapid insulin or regular as usual.
+- Instruct the patient to eat breakfast and inject rapid insulin or regular as usual.

 AACE pregnancy protocol (Type 1 DM) — basal + meal bolus by gestation × kg